thdotnet/azure-docs.pt-br/articles/connectors/apis-list.md

 ### <a name="control-workflow"></a>Controlar o fluxo de trabalho

-Aqui estão as ações internas para estruturar e controlar as ações no fluxo de trabalho do aplicativo lógico:
+Os aplicativos lógicos fornecem ações internas para estruturar e controlar as ações no fluxo de trabalho do aplicativo lógico:

 |   |   |   |   |
 |---|---|---|---|